ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 .. note::

   The :ref:`ansible_forum` is our default communication platform.
-Make sure you joined and use it before considering other options like Matrix.
+Join the forum and get in touch with the community there before considering other options like Matrix.

 Join a channel any time to chat with fellow enthusiasts, participate in a Working Group meeting, or just say hello.
 To chat on Matrix, you need: